-When we tell people that we live in a van and travel full time, the number one question they always ask us is, “Well – what do you do for income?”
+When we tell people that we live in a self-converted camper van and travel full time, the number one question they always ask us is, “Well – what do you do for income?”
 And when we tell them we work online, there’s the inevitable follow up, “But what do you do for internet?”

-This was a big question for us before we started vanlife.
+This was a big question for us before we started full time vanlife.
 And we’d be lying if we told you it isn’t challenging sometimes.
 While we are usually able to find internet when we need to, we’re always thinking about it and we often need to plan ahead.

 Hotspot Cell Phones with Unlimited Data